mansenfranzen/autodoc_pydantic/docs/source/configuration.rst

 **Available values:**

-- ``coerce``: Keeps violating field in resulting schema but only shows the title.
-Do not provide a warning during the doc build process.
+- ``coerce``: Keep violating fields in resulting schema but only show the title.
+Do not provide a warning during doc building process.
-- ``warn`` (default): Keeps violating field in resulting schema but only shows the title.
-Provides a warning during the doc build process.
+- ``warn`` (default): Keep violating fields in resulting schema but only show the title.
+Provide a warning during the doc building process.
-- ``raise``: Raises an ``sphinx.errors.ExtensionError`` during the building process.
+- ``raise``: Raises an ``sphinx.errors.ExtensionError`` during building process.

 ------------